Parents may be wondering “How can I keep up with my child’s learning over the summer break?”

 5. Peer and family encouragement

 Summer vacation is a time for children to enjoy the warmer weather with friends and spend quality time with family too.
 Learning and growth happen when children can have fun doing things they love in a supportive atmosphere.
-Playdates with friends can be just as beneficial as scheduling an additional tutoring session or booking them into a
+Playdates with friends can be just as beneficial as scheduling an additional tutoring session or booking them into a summer camp.
+The connections they make with others are vital to allowing them to feel a part of their bigger community.

 6. Everyday learning over the summer